carlosgdelv/Aztec-node-guide-for-home-stakers/README.md

 * https://github.com/0xmoei/aztec-network.
 * https://github.com/frianowzki/aztec-sequencer-node.

-It may contain inaccuracies or evolve as the network changes — feedback and contributions are welcome to improve its reliability.
+This guide may contain inaccuracies or evolve as the network changes — feedback and contributions are welcome to improve its reliability.

 ___